California-Planet-Search/KPF-etc/README.md

 The current uncertainty grid uses the latest KPF PDR throughput model (30 micron STA detector, green & red camera), a median WMKO atmospheric transmission curve (Buton et al 2012), and excludes regions of the spectrum with 1% or deeper telluric features (based on telfit model).
 A vsini value of 2 km/s is assumed for all stellar targets, and the observation airmass is fixed at 1.2.

-Written by Sam Halverson (samuel.halverson@jpl.nasa.gov) and Sean Mills
+Written by Sam Halverson (sphalverson@gmail.com) and Sean Mills